What SilverDrill is:

 Each prop belongs to one cast member.

-You can choose different props for different cast members, but the cast
+You can choose different props for different cast members, but the cast you

 select must be flags to use this command.
-If you don't select any cast
+If you don't select any cast members

 the command has no effect.
-The prop change takes effect on the step you
+The prop change takes effect on the step you are on

-while sitting on step one of the show.
-To change props mid-show, go to
+on step one of the show.
+To change props mid-show, go to the step you want the

-step you want the change to occur, and use the 'p' command to chooose the
+change to occur, and use the 'p' command to chooose the style change.

-d Change equipment style ( includes equpment other than flags - rifles, instruments,
+d Change equipment style ( includes equpment other than flags - rifles,

-percussion, etc.
+instruments, percussion, etc.

-o Group selected cast into a circle
+o Group selected cast into a circle.
+Relies on selection order.

 [ Rotate selected cast 5 degrees clockwise